Jan Henryk Wołodkowicz: Napoleonic Wars

 On 23 September 1806, as Général de brigade, he began organizing the 2nd Legion of the North at Nuremberg.
 Jan Henryk Wołodkowicz fought in the Prussian and Polish campaigns of the War of the Fourth Coalition.
 On 27 September 1807, he was transferred to serve the Grand Duchy of Warsaw by order of the Emperor, but after Wołodkowicz's complaints, the order was rescinded.

 In 1809, during the War of the Fifth Coalition, he was a general of the French Army.

 On the 1st of July 1812, he was made Governor of Minsk with the rank of Maréchal granted by Napoléon.
 Member of Grande Armée during Napoleon's Invasion of Russia, he was taken prisoner and deported to Siberia by the Russians during the battle of Smolensk in 1812, in which his eldest son Joseph got killed.
 He spent the years from 1812 to 1814 or 1815 in Russian captivity.
 He was the last Général of the Grande Armée to be released.

 After 1815

 After being released in 1815 he spent the rest of his life fighting legal battles in St. Petersburg, to regain his confiscated and usurped estates in Poland and Belarus.
-The lawsuit only ended in 1903 without success due to the implication of high ranking members of the Russian nobility who embezzled facts in front of the Tsar.
-The Tsar perceived the request because of the defamation as a favour instead of a legitimate request, which is the reason why he rejected it.
-Instead Nicholas II confirmed the old princely title and allowed the inheriting of it through the female descendants of Prince Henry.
-A last attempt to reclaim his ancestral holdings was made by prince Armand, one of Henry's great-grandsons, in 1920 after the formation of Poland, with the help of several Polish generals and the Radziwiłł family, but this project did not bear fruits because of the instability following the Polish-Soviet War.